-Accused Russian agent Butina expected to plead guilty in Washington
+Accused Russian agent Butina pleads guilty in U.S. to conspiracy

-WASHINGTON (Reuters) - A woman accused of acting as a Russian agent to infiltrate the powerful National Rifle Association lobby group and influence U.S. policy toward Moscow is expected to plead guilty in federal court on Thursday in a deal that could help prosecutors gain insight into Russian efforts to meddle in American politics.
+WASHINGTON (Reuters) - A woman accused of acting as a Russian agent to infiltrate a powerful gun lobby group and influence U.S. policy toward Moscow pleaded guilty to a single count of conspiracy in federal court on Thursday in a deal with prosecutors that could give them insight into Russian meddling in American politics.

-Maria Butina, a Russian former graduate student at American University in Washington who has publicly advocated for gun rights, is slated to change her plea from not guilty to guilty in a hearing before Judge Tanya Chutkan in U.S. District Court in Washington.
-Butina was charged in July with acting as an agent of Russia’s government and conspiracy to take actions on behalf of Moscow.
+Maria Butina, a Russian former graduate student at American University in Washington who publicly advocated for gun rights, entered the plea at a court hearing in Washington before U.S. District Judge Tanya Chutkan.
+She also agreed to cooperate with prosecutors.

-As part of the plea agreement, she is expected to cooperate with prosecutors during an ongoing investigation, according to U.S. media reports.
-The hearing, which the judge had delayed by a day, is set to begin at 10:30 a.m.
-EST.
+Butina was charged by prosecutors in July with acting as an agent of Russia’s government and conspiracy to take actions on behalf of Moscow.
+She had earlier pleaded not guilty before changing her plea during Thursday’s hearing.

+Her lawyer, Robert Driscoll, estimated that under U.S. sentencing guidelines she could face up to six months in prison.

-Prosecutors have accused Butina, who was jailed awaiting trial, of working with a Russian official and two U.S. citizens to try to infiltrate the NRA, a group closely aligned with Republican politicians including President Donald Trump, and sway Washington’s policy toward Moscow.
+Prosecutors accused Butina, who was jailed awaiting trial, of working with a Russian official and two U.S. citizens to try to infiltrate the National Rifle Association, a group closely aligned with Republican politicians including President Donald Trump, and sway Washington’s policy toward Moscow.

 Butina’s lawyers previously identified the Russian official as Alexander Torshin, a deputy governor of Russia’s central bank who was targeted with U.S. Treasury Department sanctions in April.

 One of the two Americans cited in the prosecution’s criminal complaint was Paul Erickson, a conservative U.S. political activist who was dating Butina.
-Neither Erickson nor Torshin has been accused by prosecutors of wrongdoing.

-Moscow has labeled the case against Butina “fabricated” and called for her release.
+After she was charged, Russia labeled the case against Butina “fabricated” and called for her release.
+Russian President Vladimir Putin spoke about Butina on Tuesday in Moscow, a day after U.S. court filings indicated she would plea guilty in Washington.

+“She risks 15 years in jail.
+For what?”
+Putin asked . “...I asked all the heads of our intelligence services what is going on.
+Nobody knows anything about her.”

 The prosecutors in the Butina case are not from the office of Special Counsel Robert Mueller, who is investigating Russia’s role in the 2016 U.S. election and whether Trump’s campaign conspired with Moscow to help him win.